dafuyi/Blog/essay/resume.md

 ## Skills

 -   Good at PHP and the framework Codeigniter.
-UnderStood What is MVC, Serveless and so on.
+Understood What is MVC, Serveless and so on.
 -   React technology stack, NodeJS, Bootstrap UI framework
 -   With a strong spirit of teamwork.
 -   known Java and its design pattern.